gdmgent-1819-csse2/04-ssg-juanjose318/docs/index.md

 ---
 layout: home
 title: intro
+permalink: intro
 ---

-# Analog clock using points based on mathematical expressions
+## Analog clock using points based on mathematical expressions

 In this site we will discuss the creation of an analog clock with the following files.